 For a cohesive look, Anna also stuck to key materials and accessories.
 'I used brass ironmongery and detailing throughout the house,’ she says.
 'I also added antiqued mirrors on each floor to maximise the light and give the illusion of more space.’

-The function of each room dictated the colours she used.
+The function of each room dictated the colors she used.
 'The owners wanted a dark, atmospheric space for the music room, where they could hang out with friends.
-I incorporated burnt orange accents to lift the blue scheme and added gorgeous fabrics that you want to touch, such as velvet, then I used the same colour palette in the dining area beyond.’
+I incorporated burnt orange accents to lift the blue scheme and added gorgeous fabrics that you want to touch, such as velvet, then I used the same color palette in the dining area beyond.’

 The blue and grey palette continues up the stairs in varying shades.
 The master bedroom at the top of the house is a blend of soft blues and greys.
 'The brief was to create a haven,’ says Anna.
 We wanted it to be gentle and calm - an elegant, restful room to chill out in.’